Monday, May 20, 2024

 Candidate Statement

-I respectfully ask for your vote on Monday, May 20, 2024.
+I respectfully ask for your vote on May 19.
+Thank you.

 Candidate Statement